cnguyen10/few_shot_meta_learning/README.md

 Currently, regression has not been implemented yet.

 ### Classification
-Initially, Omniglot and mini-ImageNet are the two datasets considered.
+Omniglot and mini-ImageNet are the two datasets considered.
 They are organized following the `torchvision.datasets.ImageFolder`.
 ```
 Dataset
 │__alphabet1_character1 (or class1)